Cyber Knight

 Cyber Knight (サイバーナイト, Saibā Naito) is a science fiction PC Engine and Super Famicom role-playing video game that combines sci-fi space exploration with strategic robot combat.
 This game is intended for experienced role-playing gamers only.
 The random encounters are high even for a Japanese role-playing game with a mid-to-late 1992 Super Famicom release date (e.g., Dragon Quest V: Hand of the Heavenly Bride) and the combat sequences (using melee attacks in addition to missiles and guns) are extremely slow.
 Two years later, a sequel was released for this game titled Cyber Knight II: Chikyū Teikoku no Yabō.
 The games were only released commercially in Japan, however there are a fan-translations from Japanese to English by Aeon Genesis.

-Plot

-In the 24th century, humankind has expanded into the reaches of outer space.
-Meanwhile, the Earth had already disappeared as the center of human civilization.
-Each star system served as independent nation; war had occurred between these "countries" several times in the past.
-This led to a high demand for mercenaries to fight these wars for money.
-Some of these mercenaries went on to become space pirates due to their insatiable demand for wealth.

-The crew of the starship Swordfish are in an engagement with space pirates.
-Suddenly, the battle takes a turn for the worse and the crew activate their jump drive without a destination.
-They end up flung across the galaxy to the galactic core.
-The Swordfish however is badly damaged with many casualties.
-Even the captain was killed while en route to the mysterious destination.
-Only 26 of the crew survive, and only six of them are qualified for combat operations: the commander, two soldiers, a mechanic and a doctor.
-They are responsible for using the six giant "Module" mechanized suits available for them after the fight with the space pirates.
-They discover a human colony that is under attack by a relentless mechanical aliens dubbed "Berserkers".

-The crew must fight back against the new alien threat and explore the galaxy in order to find a way to return to Earth.

 Gameplay

 The object is to power up the human crew members and their mechs through combat experience points, explore strange new worlds using tools/weapons, and solve the problems of each alien civilization.
 The first mission involves saving an Earth-like planet of big people with a circa 1992 technology level from robots who want to wipe out humanity.
 On that planet, the president and his wife assume the throne positions of that of a king and a queen, even though their planet is assumed to be a democracy.
 Other quests involving trading stuff for a universal translator, braving a lava planet, and even using hyperdrive to get from planet to planet.